ackoujens/atom-profile/README.md

 # Atom Profile

+Note: Stopped active development on this repository since I moved to Visual Studio Code

 Backups and restores your Atom profile.
 This repository keeps all my personal installed packages so feel free to fork this repo to populate it with your own.